-All Levels ٦ Caution
+All Levels Caution

-If the cards are discovered to be missing during a round, or are found during a round, they may not be used in that round.
 If the card cannot be found between rounds, note which ones were lost.
 The player may continue playing without these cards until he or she succeeds in finding them or exact copies.
-A player is not allowed to replace the cards with items that have a different name.
+A player is not allowed to replace the cards with cards that have a different name.